 It’s a e-day event with performances by 200 artists and a crowd of over 50,000.
-Some of the artists that performed in 2011 include Carl Cox, Armin Van Buuren, Deadmau5, Tiesto, and Ferry Corsten.
+Some of the artists that have performed include Carl Cox, Armin Van Buuren, Deadmau5, Tiesto, and Ferry Corsten.

 Where: Miami, Florida

 Dance Valley is an annual 1-day dance music festival held in the summer in Spaarnwoude, Netherlands, attracting over 50,000 people each year.
 As with most Dutch events, its heart is trance music, but smaller stages are dedicated to hardstyle, dance, and electronic.
 It’s famous for its after parties.
-This year, it’s got four stages and has dedicated entertainment all day every day.
+It’s got four stages and has dedicated entertainment all day, every day.
 The festival is marketed on the website as a “magical museum.”

 Where: Velsen Valley, Spaarnwoude, Netherlands

 Nature One is one of the largest open-air electronic festivals in Europe, held annually during the first week of August in Germany.
 It takes place over three days and attracts over 60,000 visitors each year.
-The lineup for the 2011 event includes artists like Paul Van Dyk, Markus Schulz, Alex Morph, Ferry Corsten, and many more.
+Past lineups have included artists like Paul Van Dyk, Markus Schulz, Alex Morph, Ferry Corsten, and many more.